Wrong-o/cursor-cv-mcp/README.md

 1. Verify the server has X11 display access
 2. Check that PyAutoGUI is installed correctly
 3. The fallback xdotool method should automatically activate

+### Element Detection Issues

+If element detection isn't working properly:
+1. Try lowering the confidence threshold (default is 0.7)
+2. For text-based detection, ensure Tesseract OCR is properly installed
+3. Use the debug flag to get more information about the detection process

 ## License